Africa–China economic relations: African exports to China

+As of at least 2023, African waters are an important source of seafood for China.

+Effective 1 December 2024, China eliminated tariffs for goods imported from all of the countries that the United Nations categorizes as least developed and with which China has diplomatic relations, including thirty-three African countries.

 Agricultural connections

 Since the mid-1990s, China has encouraged its agricultural enterprises to seek economic opportunities abroad as part of its go out policy, including to Africa.
 Chinese policy guidance has specifically encouraged such efforts in rubber, oil palm, cotton, vegetable cultivation, animal husbandry, aquaculture, and assembly of agriculture machines.

 Agricultural Technology Demonstration Centers are a highly visible component of China's agricultural cooperation with African countries.
 The function of these centers is to transmit agricultural expertise and technology from China to developing countries in Africa while also creating market opportunities for Chinese companies in the agricultural sector.
 China is motivated to establish these centers out of both an ideological commitment to fostering South-South cooperation and sharing its experience with less developed countries and by a pragmatic desire to increase its long-term food security.
 Assessing China's ideological motivations in this area, Professor Dawn C. Murphy states, "China's commitment to assisting African countries in establishing their food security and raising their living standards appears to be constant since the 1950s."

 Agricultural Technology Demonstration Centers receive three years of grant support from China's Ministry of Commerce.
 Depending on the consent of the host country, Chinese enterprises or province level agricultural institutes operate a center for an additional five to eight years before transferring them to the host government.

 China first announced its Agricultural Technology Demonstrations Centers at the 2006 meeting of the Forum on China-Africa Cooperation.
 It launched 19 of these centers between 2006 and 2018, all in sub-Saharan Africa.
+As of 2023, Agricultural Technology Demonstration Centers exist in 24 African countries.